gabrieleiannetti/tech_notes/tmux.md

 * https://leanpub.com/the-tao-of-tmux/read#appendix-cheatsheets
 * https://gist.github.com/andreyvit/2921703

-## Best Pactices and Cntrol Commands
+## Best Pactices and Control Commands

 In the following with __prefix__ the default key combinatiob of __ctrl + b__ is meant.